Yin Yuzhen: Early life

-Yin Yuzhen, was born in Jingbian County, Shaanxi Province, in a small village.
-Housework was no stranger to her as her being the fifth of the seven siblings she had helping out and doing her part came to her by nature.
-Growing up poor she explained how she did not have luxury items such as rings, necklaces, or earrings that having those would make no sense as her family could barely afford the clothes on her back let alone food to get by.
-Not attending school at nineteen, her parents wished for her to be married, and she was arranged to be to Bai Wanxiang living in the Mu Us Desert in extreme conditions.
-Starting life in a desert but Yin, living in a cave, the ground she lived on the floor was covered with firewood and dry deadwood.
-The roof of the house was constructed out of an assortment of wood tied together with bits and pieces of rope and straw.
-She recalled the first time she set eyes on the house she wept for seven days and consumed only water in those seven days.
-The use of her living quarters requiring her to bend down to get inside her home and curl up into a ball to sleep.
-She stated in the first forty days of living there she did not see another human being and the first time she did she was so deprived of other human interaction that she ran to the man she say ultimately scaring him off.
-She often would have thoughts of suicide but stated that she simply did not have the ability to do it.
-She did not have a belt to hang herself and that there wasn’t a tree in sight for miles.
-This can be attributed to the desolate environment of the Mu Us Desert, spanning 16,300 miles, which is described as a sterile environment with one wind per year traveling from the spring till winter.
-These winds made it difficult for outsiders to enter the village, which let Yin essentially cut off from the rest of the country.
-She at times contemplated leaving the village, and when consulting her husband on the matter, he proclaimed that he would not survive in the desert alone and begged her to stay with him.
-She ultimately decided to stay fueled by her hard-working attitude and frustration from living in these conditions, Yin came to a critical decision that would change her life forever.
-She would rather wear herself down by planting trees to combat the desert than being beaten by the environment.
-She would not resort to begging, rather she would combat the desert and subdue it.
-As she worked to fight the desert she created a song that she would sing to herself to keep her going through the troubling times.
+Yin Yuzhen was born in Jingbian County, Shaanxi Province, in a small village.
+As the fifth of seven siblings, she was accustomed to hard domestic work from an early age.
+Growing up poor, she did not have jewellery such as rings, necklaces, or earrings.
+Such luxurious items made no sense as her family could barely afford food to get by, let alone the clothes on their backs.
+Having not attended school, she was nineteen when her parents arranged her marriage to Bai Wanxiang, a resident of the Mu Us Desert.

+She began her married life in a cave dwelling in the desert.
+She recalled the first time she set eyes on the dwelling, she wept for seven days, consuming only water.
+The floor was covered with firewood and dry deadwood.
+The roof of the house was constructed out of an assortment of wood tied together with rope and straw.
+The entrance required her to bend down to get inside.
+To sleep, she could only curl up into a ball.
+In the first forty days of living there, she did not see another human being.
+She was so deprived of other human interaction that the first human contact she had ended in failure.
+She ran to the man, ultimately scaring him off.
+She often contemplated hanging herself but stated that she simply did not have the ability to do it.
+She did not have the necessary materials and there wasn't a tree in sight for miles.
+The Mu Us Desert, covering 48,300 square kilometres (18,600 square miles), is described as a sterile environment with one wind per year traveling from the spring till winter.
+These winds made it difficult for outsiders to enter the village, essentially cutting Yin off from the rest of the country.
+She at times contemplated leaving the village.
+When consulting her husband on the matter, he begged her to stay with him as he would not survive in the desert alone.
+Frustrated with the living conditions, Yin decided she would rather wear herself down by planting trees to combat the desert than be consumed by it.
+As she worked to fight the desert, she created a song that she would sing to herself to keep her going through the troubling times: